-Ramón Morales was 31 years old when he died infected with one of the most dangerous hospital bacteria in the world.
+Ramón Morales was 31 years old when he died from an infection by one of the most dangerous hospital bacteria in the world.
 He had just been admitted to Reina Sofía Hospital in Córdoba for a thrombus in his leg.
-He was dead a month later. «In four days the bacteria ate him inside, kidney, liver, heart … everything.
+One month later, he was dead.
+“In just four days the bacteria ate up everything inside him, his kidney, liver, heart … everything.
 The doctors were lost,” explains his mother, Pilar.
-In cases such as Ramón’s, there are 2,500 in Spain every year.
-But if drastic measures are not taken in the consumption of antibiotics, by 2050 this figure could be multiplied by thirty, due to the death toll from cancer.
+There are 2,500 cases like Ramón’ in Spain every year.
+But if drastic measures are not taken with respect to the use of antibiotics, by 2050 this figure could be multiplied by thirty, due to the death toll from cancer.

-The problem arises from the fact that antibiotics are no longer effective.
-At least to treat certain diseases.
+The problem is due to the fact that antibiotics are no longer effective, or at least in treating certain diseases.
 These are what are now known as “superbacteria”, bacteria that have become resistant to most antibiotics.
-There is nothing we can do with them.
+There is nothing we can do about them.
 “7-8 years ago, in the hospital, we could treat multi-resistant infections with simple drugs.
-Now we have to treat them with last-minute antibiotics, antibiotics that are toxic,” says the infectologist and head of the laboratory.
-Vall d’Hebron research, Joan Gavaldà.
+Now we have to treat them with last-minute antibiotics, antibiotics that are toxic,” says Joan Gavaldà, Infectologist and Head of the Vall d’Hebron research laboratory..

 The question many people ask is, how come these bacteria have become so strong?
-Mainly because since the 1950s, when antibiotics began to be used en masse, it has been abused.
-And the more they are used, the more resistant the bacteria become.
+The main reason is because since the 1950s, when antibiotics began to be used en masse, they have been abused and the more they are used, the more resistant the bacteria become.

 The abuse has been committed in human medicine, because doctors often prescribe antibiotics just in case.
-Many people also self-medicate and are thought to cure the common cold.
+Many people also self-medicate, even to cure the common cold.
 Some pharmacies still sell them over-the-counter and many people mistakenly stop treatment early because they are already well.
-It is also abused in animal medicine.
+They are also abused in animal medicine.
 Spain is the European country that uses the most antibiotics per kilo of meat.
-Many ranchers add them to their animals’ feed and water to ensure that if one is sick, the rest will remain healthy.
+Many livestock breeders add them to their animals’ feed and water to ensure that if one is sick, the rest will remain healthy.

 Meanwhile, large pharmaceutical companies abandoned research into new antibiotics decades ago.
 They found no new substances and the investment was too high for the expected income.
-It is more profitable to find a new remedy for hypertension, which will be taken for life, than to find a new antibiotic that will be used for a very few days.
+It is more profitable to find a new remedy for hypertension that will be taken for life than to find a new antibiotic that will be used for only a couple of days.

-The current picture is what some doctors already call the “perfect storm.» This is a situation that governments and international agencies have been paying close attention to.
-The alarm that is being sounded from the health sector is understandable, because without antibiotics, surgery and modern medicine would not be possible.
-A threat now more and more real.
+The current picture is what some doctors already call the “perfect storm”.
+This is a situation that governments and international agencies have been paying close attention to.
+The alarm that is being raised in the health sector is understandable, because without antibiotics, surgery and modern medicine would not be possible.
+A threat that is now becoming more and more real.